sfigg/commercialization-public/customize/desktop/customize-start-layout.md

   Column="0"/>
 ```

-You can use the start:DesktopApplicationTile tag to pin a Windows desktop application to Start.
+You can use the `start:DesktopApplicationTile` tag to pin a Windows desktop application to Start.
 There are two ways you can specify a Windows desktop application:

 * By setting `DesktopApplicationLinkPath` to a path to a shortcut link (.lnk file) to a Windows desktop application.
-* By setting the `DesktopApplicationID` to the application's application user model ID, if this is known.
+* By setting the `DesktopApplicationID` to the application's ID, if this is known.
 If the Windows desktop application doesn't have one, use the shortcut link option.

 The following example shows how to pin the Command Prompt desktop application using the .lnk method: